 This is in order to fulfill their brief that religious education in the borough should reflect the religious and philosophical affiliation of pupils.

-The information is collected for use within the local authority in the May background report.
+The information is not statutory and is collected for use within the local authority in the May background report.

 A list of codes and step-by-step instructions of how to add them to your SIMS.net can be obtained by clicking on the link below:

 How to add religious codes in SIMS.net (pdf)

 The May background report (MBR) is a non-statutory data collection for the local authority (LA) for which the count day is the same as summer school census – the third Thursday in May each year.